catseye/Robin/README.markdown

 ### Concurrency ###

-* Finalize the semantics for exception and final-result messages, esp. during `call` and `respond`.
+* Finalize the semantics for exception and final-result and unknown-tag reply messages, esp. during `call` and `respond`.

 ### Fundamental Semantics ###